ZimCodes/doki-theme-icons-jetbrains/README.md

 ## Contributing

 If you would like to contribute to the project, please feel free to create a pull request with your ideas!
+After taking a look at [CONTRIBUTING.md](./CONTRIBUTING.md) of course.

 Some ways to contribute:
 - Create new icons.